The Incredible Story

 After a well deserved break, Willem-Jan decided to officially start working at PerfectXL, and instantly started to develop his prototype into a fully capable tool.
 His hard work was rewarded in November 2019 when the tool was officially launched at the Bulgaria Excel Days conference, one of the biggest Excel conferences in Europe.
 An incredible event at which it was possible to showcase the power, simplicity, speed, and usability that this software has to offer.
 This drew the attention of many of the best Excel users in the world and the feedback was overwhelmingly positive.

 PerfectXL Compare was honored in 2020 when it was named “Audit Extraordinaire” in the 2020 Financial Modeling Innovation awards.
-Willem-Jan is still working at PerfectXL developing new tools and updating Compare where needed.
+Willem-Jan is still working at PerfectXL, developing new tools and updating the PerfectXL Compare tool where needed.
 Young Willem-Jan’s love for computers and board games, and his obsession with constant improvement in systems, has led to an incredibly ground breaking, ingenious piece of software that helps Excel users worldwide.
 That’s the story behind PerfectXL Compare, and that’s why we are incredibly proud of what we have made!

 “In hindsight this entire research process has been a great adventure.
 Developing something new can be frightening, but result is easily worth the uncertainty you start with.”